 Immunotherapy for the Treatment of Cancer

-Immunotherapy includes treatments that use natural or manmade substances
+Immunotherapy (or biological therapy) includes treatments that use natural

 Types of immunotherapy used to treat cancer include:

-- Cancer vaccines – substances put in the body to begin immune responses
+Cancer vaccines – substances put in the body to begin immune responses against certain diseases.

-targeting a particular tumor.
-A significant part of BRG’s cancer
+tumor.
+A significant part of BRG’s cancer program includes the

-Interleukin (IL-2) Treatment led by one of the nation’s most experience IL-2 oncologist, Dr.
+Interleukin (IL-2) Treatment led by one of the nation’s most experience IL-2 oncologists, Dr.

 Gerald Miletello for decades to treat metastatic kidney cancer and metastatic

 melanoma – cancers which traditionally have low survival rates.

 Immune checkpoint inhibitors – help the immune system recognize and fight cancer cells.